Mundhanai Mudichu: Release and reception

 Mundhanai Mudichu was released on 22 July 1983.
 On 7 August 1983, the review board of Ananda Vikatan said only Bhagyaraj could transform a short story into a beautiful film through his good treatment, and he proved to be a master in that, and also praised Urvashi's performance, rating the film 50 out of 100.
 Made at a cost of ₹3 million, it netted ₹40 million, setting a new southern box office record at that time.
 According to Saravanan, the film was released in 49 centres, it ran for 100 days in 43 centres and scored silver jubilee in 12 centres.
 It was the first film to run for 25 weeks in four Madras theatres and 10 other centres all over the south, becoming a silver jubilee film; an event to mark the silver jubilee was held on 25 March 1984, with the-then chief minister of Tamil Nadu M. G. Ramachandran present.
 Mundhanai Mudichu was the first Tamil film to celebrate its silver jubilee in Trivandrum.
 The film won the Cinema Express Award for Best Film – Tamil, and Bhagyaraj won the Filmfare Award for Best Actor – Tamil.

 Other versions

 Mundhanai Mudichu was remade in Telugu as Moodu Mullu (1983) and dubbed in the same language as Vaadante Pelli.
 Its Hindi remake rights were sold for ₹500000, the highest ever paid for a remake rights of a Tamil film at that time; the Hindi remake, Masterji, was released in 1985, and the Kannada remake Halli Meshtru in 1992.
-In May 2020, it was announced that M. Sasikumar will star in a Tamil remake, and Aishwarya Rajesh joined as the female lead.
-The screenplay will again be written by Bhagyaraj.
+In May 2020, it was announced that M. Sasikumar would star in a Tamil remake, and Aishwarya Rajesh joined as the female lead.
+The screenplay would again be written by Bhagyaraj.